Mizuno Wave Cursoris Review

 The outsole is a very unique attribute, and one that I’m still a bit cautious of.
 As I only tested the shoe for approx 1/6th of the overall lifespan (shoes in the natural category tend to average less miles than heavier, more cushioned offerings – I’ve found 300 miles for this category to be a good bench mark), I’m a bit leery of the lack of blown rubber.
 It seems that running consistently on concrete would tear this material apart.
 I will admit, though, that after my initial testing phase, I’ve seen no signs of degradation.
 It appears that Mizuno came up with a new wonder material for the Wave Cursoris, and only time will tell how it holds up.

 Overall, the Mizuno Wave Cursoris exceeded my expectations by being a well balanced, all purpose trainer for those seeking a neutral platform.
 The platform on the forefoot is wide enough to accommodate a natural foot splay, and the midsole carries enough cushioning for comfort over middle to long distances.
 The fact that it’s super light means that you hardly feel the shoe on your foot.
 For a pricepoint of $119.00, I feel you more than get your money’s worth because you now have one shoe for all of your workouts – certainly, 7.25 oz per shoe is light enough for race day.
-Head on over to Mizuno USA and check them out for yourself.
+For more info on the Cursoris and other Mizuno footwear, visit www.amazon.com/mizunousa.